flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### When to Use Autoland

+Performing an Autoland is permissible for CAT II / CAT III runways when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.
+However, low visibility operations (LVO) CAT III **requires** the use of Autoland.

+Autolands can also be subject to local procedures and authorities.

+### When Not to Use Autoland

-- weather conditions
+- ATC restrictions
+- Airport capabilities missing or restrictions in place
+- Aircraft capabilities and limitations:
-    - cross wind <20ft
+    - Cross wind <20ft
-    - head wind ??
+    - Head wind ??
-    - tail wind ??
+    - Tail wind ??
+    -

 ### Crew Requirements

 Airbus requires an operator to be Low Visibility Operation (LVO) certified to perform an Autoland.
 Other training may also be required before being able to perform an Autoland.
 It is also the responsibility of the operator to maintain the LVO certification or any approvals by airworthiness authorities to perform automatic landings.

 ### Airport Requirements

-!!! info "Airport Requirement Misunderstandings"
-    Performing an Autoland is permissible for CAT II / CAT III runways when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.
-However, low visibility operations (LVO) CAT III **requires** the use of Autoland.

-    Autolands can also be subject to local procedures and authorities.

 Below is a list of considerations before using of Autoland: